What is chlorine?

 According to a Belgian study that was released in 2003, certain irritants called trichloramines are released any time chlorinated water reacts with organic materials.
 These trichloramines are believed to initiate a biological process that effectively destroys the cellular barriers surrounding the lungs.

-In the long run showering and bathing in chlorinated water exposes us to even more chlorine than drinking the byproducts in the chlorinated water.
-Since chlorine tends to dehydrate the skin, many people find that simply removing chlorine from their bathing water can have a beneficial effect on their overall wellness.
+In the long, run showering and bathing in chlorinated water is an even more significant source of exposure than just drinking it.
+Since it tends to dehydrate the skin, many people find that simply removing chlorine from their bathing water can have a beneficial effect on their overall wellness.

-Although a great deal of research has already taken place until we know more about how chlorinated water affects our health, it seems prudent to keep chlorine exposure to a minimum.
+Although a great deal of research has already taken place, until we know more about how chlorinated water affects our health, the safest option is to keep exposure to a minimum.

-Fully abandoning chlorination at the source probably remains unrealistic for Australia as a whole, but once the chlorine has done its job of disinfection, the choice can be made to remove it.
-Whole home filtration has emerged as a cost effective and practical method of removing chlorine before it enters your home.
-In doing so, not only will you cut it out of your drinking water but remove it from showers and baths as well.
+Fully abandoning chlorination at the source probably remains unrealistic for Australia as a whole, but once the large-scale disinfectant has done its job, it becomes much easier for individual homes to remove it.
+Whole home filtration has emerged as a cost-effective and practical method of removing harmful chemicals before the water even enters your home.
+This means cleaner, healthier water – not just for drinking, but for your shower and bath as well.

-Our Complete Home Filtration systems are fitted with carbon filtration, which adsorbs it without leaving any negative effects on your water supply.
+Our Complete Home Filtration systems are fitted with carbon filtration, which adsorbs chemicals and pollutants without leaving any negative effects on your water supply.

-These filters remove 98.5% of the chlorine, which in turn returns the water to its original taste, odor and organic compound delivering clean, filtered water to every outlet in your home.
+These filters remove 98.5% of the chlorine in your water, returning it to its original taste, odour and organic compound delivering clean, filtered water to every outlet in your home.

 Australian Drinking Water Guidelines: https://www.nhmrc.gov.au/about-us/publications/australian-drinking-water-guidelines